AlanDeSmet/TIS-100-Hackers-Guide/src/assembly.markdown

 The character # and any characters after it on a line are ignored.
 Comments may follow a label or opcode and arguments.

+Characters following ## are treated as the program's title and are displayed in the menu.
+The ## does not need to be the start of comment.
+Spaces one the left and right side of the title are discarded.
+If multiple entries with ## are present, TIS-100 searches starting in the upper left node, searching from top to bottom inside of the node's assembly.
+If nothing is found, TIS-100 moves from left to right and repeats the search for the assembly in each node.
+Upon reaching the right edge, TIS-100 moves to the left of te next row down and repeats the procedure.

+Title is "B":

+    # A ## B

+Title is "#### C ####":

+    ###### C ####

+Title is "D":

+    ##D

+Title is "D":

+    ##        D

 Labels